 Even though you can easily grab the basic notions on how to make a festive Yule log from the video recipe, here I am sharing also a detailed description to guide you in the kitchen to a perfect Christmas dessert.

-- 150 g of egg whites about 5
+- 150 g egg whites, about 5

-- 75 g of caster sugar
+- 75 g caster sugar

-- 100 g of egg yolks about 6
+- 100 g egg yolks, about 6

-- 50 g of caster sugar
+- 50 g caster sugar

-- 100 g of plain flour
+- 100 g all-purpose flour

-- 50 g of potato starch
+- 50 g potato starch

 - Butter to grease the baking paper